 These are often with a maximum stay period, so that other EV drivers can access the facility.

-These bays allow you to park for a limited period of time.
+These bays allow you to park for a limited period of time, as stated on the accompanying sign.

 One example of this could be a sign that says ‘Maximum stay of 2 hours, no return within 3 hours’.
 This means that you can park for up to two hours but may not return to that location (including to other bays with that restriction) within three hours.